timvandermeij/sentiment-analysis/README.md

-This repository contains all code necessary to perform sentiment analysis on a large dataset of Git commit messages from GitHub (http://www.ghtorrent.org).
+This repository contains all code necessary to perform sentiment analysis on a large dataset of Git commit comments from GitHub (http://www.ghtorrent.org).
 The code is meant to be run on the Distributed ASCI Supercomputer 3 (DAS-3) at LIACS.
 It makes use of
 Apache Hadoop's HDFS and MapReduce to perform the sentiment analysis.